Joeyata/Assignment3/README.md

 learner).
 Use random number to simulate the response late time.
 After launch proposer, it will propose start from number 1.
 The email message will print on terminals of each proposers and acceptors.
 Once the accept state of a proposer reaches 4(majority of 6), the proposer will report to learner, and learner will announce the outcome and stop all process.

+Note: When a proposer is disconnected, it will report error in terminals of acceptors(also contrary), but it doesn't influence the paxos processes, every processes will continue, until the learner announce a member is elected.